I-9 Form

 What is the Form I-9?

-United States Citizenship and Immigration Services (USCIS; Department of Homeland Security) requires all employers to verify the employment eligibility and identity of employees (citizens and non-citizens) hired after November 6, 1986.
-Form I-9, Employment Eligibility and Verification, is utilized for this purpose.
-In this form, the employee provides certain personal information and attests to his/her eligibility to work.
+In this form, the employee provides certain personal information and attests to citizenship or immigration status.
 The verifying employer certifies performance of an in-person examination of the employee’s identification documents.
 The employer also certifies that the employee began work on a particular day and that “to the best of my knowledge” the employee is authorized to work in the United States.

 Employer’s Authorized Representative

 Often, and for a variety of reasons, the employer and employee are not able to meet in-person for execution of the Form I-9.
 When necessary, an employer may authorize a third party to act as its Authorized Representative.
-This third party must perform all actions required of the employer in the Form I-9 process, and complete Section 2 of the form—the Employer’s Review and Verification, and Certification statement.
+This third party must perform all actions required of the employer in the Form I-9 process, and complete Section 2 of the form—the Employer Review and Verification, and the Certification statement.

 An employer may designate anyone it chooses to be an Authorized Representative for execution of a Form I-9.
 Given their broad availability and experience in satisfactorily identifying their clients, notaries are among those seen as a logical choice to serve in this capacity.